JuanIrache/p5-holoplay/README.md

 - **device**: Hardware data from [holoplay-core](https://www.npmjs.com/package/holoplay-core).
 - **viewerFrame**: Frame number of the Looking Glass device.
 Potential replacement of p5's [frameCount](https://p5js.org/reference/#/p5/frameCount) Useful because it does not update at p5's normal frame rate.
-- **previewFrame**: (_webgl_ only) Frame number of the preview canvas.
+- **previewFrame**: (_WEBGL_ only) Frame number of the preview canvas.
 Potential replacement of p5's [frameCount](https://p5js.org/reference/#/p5/frameCount) Useful because it does not update at p5's normal frame rate, nor at the Looking Glass rate.
-- **cam**: (_webgl_ only) [p5.Camera](https://p5js.org/reference/#/p5.Camera) of the view that is currently being drawn.
+- **cam**: (_WEBGL_ only) [p5.Camera](https://p5js.org/reference/#/p5.Camera) of the view that is currently being drawn.
 It allows camera transformations like position and field of view.
-- **millis**: (_webgl_ only) Time since the stetch started running, in milliseconds.
+- **millis**: (_WEBGL_ only) Time since the stetch started running, in milliseconds.
 Potential replacement of [millis()](https://p5js.org/reference/#/p5/millis), which would change while the multiple views are being drawn, this providing unexpected results.
 - **quilt**: Reference to the [p5.Graphics](https://p5js.org/reference/#/p5.Graphics) holding the ['quilt'](https://docs.lookingglassfactory.com/keyconcepts/quilts) being sent to the Looking Glass device.
 Useful for doing things with that specific canvas, like saving it to a file with [].save()](https://p5js.org/reference/#/p5/save).
 - **preview**: Reference to the [p5.Renderer](https://p5js.org/reference/#/p5/createCanvas) holding the preview visualization.
 - **p**: Reference to the [p5 sketch](https://p5js.org/reference/#/p5/p5).
-In _webgl_ mode, it can be more representative than the main _p_ of the _draw_ function, as that refers to the camera perspective being drawn at any given time.
+In _WEBGL_ mode, it can be more representative than the main _p_ of the _draw_ function, as that refers to the camera perspective being drawn at any given time.
 So use it for things like sketch width, mouse position...

 ### Other p5 functions